rihoneailabs/homeai/README.md

 ## Issues

-If you have any questions or inquiries, please contact [N Nemakhavhani](mailto://endeesa@yahoo.com).
-Bugs and issues can be reported on the [GitHub Issues](https://github.com/mungana-ai/homeai/issues) page.
+- Bugs and issues can be reported on the [GitHub Issues](https://github.com/mungana-ai/homeai/issues) page.
+- If you have any further questions or inquiries, feel free to [contact us](mailto://info@mungana.com).

 ## License